-AHDB's Lead Nutritionist Kate Arthur responds to Harvard University study which links red meat consumption to increased risk of type 2 diabetes.
+AHDB's Lead Nutritionist Kate Arthur responds to a Harvard University study which links red meat consumption to increased risk of type 2 diabetes.

 One study alone cannot conclusively attribute health issues to meat consumption.
 Therefore, further research is needed, especially when the evidence stems from an observational study – such that causation (association) does not equal an effect.